UmarAdam9/Splines/README.md

 # Splines
-An interactive application to visualize splines
+An interactive application to visualize splines written in JavaScript and HTML canvas